johnbaillieul/Vision_based_Navigation_TTT/README.md

  ### Launch the Simulation
  1. Launch the file **jackal_world.launch**.
 It is possible to simulate the desired world by substituting the default world with the desired one in the launch file at this line:
 *arg name="world_name" value="$(find Vision_based_Navigation_TTT)/GazeboWorlds/<desired .world file>"/*.
 The jackal robot model has a lot of different sensors but for our purposes the only needed is the monocular camera.
-The robot model, with the monocula camera mounted on it, can be obtained in the simulation environment by using the following command: `roslaunch Vision_based_Navigation_TTT jackal_world.launch config:=front_flea3`.
+The robot model, with the monocular camera mounted on it, can be obtained in the simulation environment by using the following command: `roslaunch Vision_based_Navigation_TTT jackal_world.launch config:=front_flea3`.
  2. Run the **optical_flow.py**, **tau_computation.py** and the **controller.py** nodes by using the following command: `rosrun Vision_based_Navigation_TTT <name of the node>`.